daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 var NotFoundRoute = Router.NotFoundRoute;
 ```

-Using the [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) in ES6 we can import a subset of a module which can be quite useful for modules like *react-router* and *underscore* where it exports more than one function.
+Using the ES6 [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) we can import a subset of a module which can be quite useful for modules like *react-router* and *underscore* where it exports more than one function.

 One thing to keep in mind is that ES6 imports are hoisted.
 All dependent modules will be loaded before any of the module code is executed.
 In other words, you can't conditionally load a module like with CommonJS.
-That threw me off a little when I tried to put the import statement inside the if-condition.
+That did throw me off a little when I tried to import a module inside an if-else condition.

 For a detailed overview of the `import` statement see this [MDN page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).